-Military Resale Unites to Support Service Members During COVID-19 Pandemic
+Military resale unites to support service members during COVID-19 pandemic

 • Working jointly with installation leadership and public health personnel to implement risk reduction practices such as one-way aisles, designated store hours, and limiting the number of patrons in the store.

-• Increasing the number of airlifts to supply overseas stores, especially in the hardest hit areas.
+• Increasing the number of airlifts to supply our OCONUS stores, especially in the hardest hit areas.

 The military resale family stands with military families.
 The exchanges and commissaries are all in for those who serve.